mykso/myks/docs/README.md

 initialized with `myks init` (see [an example](#hands-on)).

 Myks has two main stages of operation and the corresponding commands: `sync` and `render`.
-During the `sync` stage, myks downloads and [caches](/docs/cache.md) external sources.
+During the `sync` stage, myks downloads and caches external sources.
 Final kubernetes manifests are rendered from the retrieved and local sources during the `render` stage.

 The `all` command runs the both stages sequentially for convenience.

 These commands (`sync`, `render`, `all`) accept two optional arguments: environments and applications to process.
-When no arguments are provided, myks will use the [Smart Mode](SMARTMODE.md) to detect what to process.
+When no arguments are provided, myks will use the [Smart Mode](/docs/smart-mode.md) to detect what to process.

+> [!TIP]
+> Check the [optimizations](/docs/optimizations.md) page to get most of myks.

 ### Examples